broadinstitute/PANOPLY/third-party-modules/panoply_fragpipe/README.md

 ```
 Once you save this file and upload to Google Bucket, you'd then configure the following parameter:
 - `fragpipe_manifest` (File): Google Bucket path to manifest file (.fp-manifest)

+## Developer guide
+### Flow
+1. Files are localized into `/root/fragpipe/data` data folder from `files_folder` of `file_of_files` (if supplied)
+2. (Experimental) `try_one_file` flag removes all but one file in data folder.
+Used to test if workflow works without running on the whole dataset
+3. Manifest can either be user-supplied or automatically generated with `get_fp_manifest.py` script which doesn't assume any experimental design
+4. Docker contains MSFragger, philosopher, IonQuant, easyPQP that FragPipe headless uses
+### Paths
+- Working directory is `/root/fragpipe`
+- Input data will be in `/root/fragpipe/data`
+- Outputs will be in `/root/fragpipe/out`